-September 13 - The artist will be on-site to engage with visitors and hand-print visitor responses to the question while demonstrating the Japanese printing technique, mokuhanga.
+September 13, from 1 to 5pm, the artist will be on-site to engage with visitors and hand-print visitor responses to the question while demonstrating the Japanese printing technique, mokuhanga.
 Each participant in the project will receive a "Waters of the Future” button designed by Florence.
-The "Waters of the Future" ("As Águas do Futuro") project began at the Sacatar Foundation in Bahia, Brazil (2018).
+The "Waters of the Future" ("As Águas do Futuro") project began at the Sacatar Foundation International Residency in Bahia, Brazil (2018).

 You are invited to participate in the project!

 What is the Color of the Water of the Future? click link to enter your answer